-Ironically, these projects also attempted to integrate the Bedouin membership of the hema cooperatives into the government's conservation projects.
-The rationale behind these measures and pilot projects was to attempt to rehabilitate rangelands, protect threatened plant and shrub species and stop the incursion of thorny bush.
-The government hope had always been that the Bedouin would appreciate the benefit of fencing and exclusion and be inspired to do the same on traditional land holdings under cooperative 'management'.
-Unfortunately this did not happen.
-Instead, the Bedouin expressed resentment at traditional common lands being confiscated for government experiments, which they perceived brought them no tangible benefits (Chatty 1995, Roeder 1996).
+Ironically, these projects also attempted to integrate the Bedouin membership of the himā cooperatives into its conservation projects.
+The rationale behind these measures and pilot projects was to attempt to rehabilitate rangelands, protect threatened plant and shrub species, and stop the incursion of thorny bush.
+The government hope has always been that the Bedouin would appreciate the benefit of fencing and exclusion and be inspired to do the same on traditional land holdings under cooperative 'management.'
+Unfortunately this has not happened.
+Instead, the Bedouin expressed resentment at traditional common lands being confiscated for government experiments from which they perceived have brought them no tangible benefits (Chatty 1995; Roeder 1996).

-Despite númerous ups and downs caused by changing legislation, and inadequate restraint on the spread of agriculture into the Badia, the current situation, which allows Bedouin occasional voice in the government organisation of the hema cooperatives, is an improvement over the rigid government regulatory schemes of the 1960s.
-The two factors underpinning the formal organisation of the hema cooperatives were flexibility and a complicity in accepting the continued operation of traditional Bedouin systems of exploitation and marketing.
-These fundamental factors have resulted in a national programmes which de jure strips Bedouin systems of land use and resource allocation of all authority, but de facto recognises that these traditional operating systems, flawed as they might be, do exist.
+Despite numerous ups and downs caused by changing legislation, and inadequate restrain on the spread of agriculture into the $b\bar{a}diya$, the situation, by the 1990s, which allowed Bedouin occasional voice in the government organization of the $him\bar{a}$ cooperatives was an improvement over the rigid government regulatory schemes of the 1960s.
+The two underpinnings of the formal organization of the $him\bar{a}$ cooperatives were flexibility and a complicity in accepting the continued operation of traditional Bedouin systems of exploitation and marketing.
+These fundamental factors have resulted in a national programme which, de jure, strips Bedouin systems of land use and resource allocation of all authority, but, de facto, recognizes that these traditional operating systems, flawed as they might be, do exist.

-Western conservation philosophy in practice in Syria
+Western Conservation Philosophy in Practice in Syria